Espionage724/SOAP-Registration-Site/README.md

 # SOAP-Registration-Site
 SOAP-based registration site for World of Warcraft private servers

+Note: As-is, this site is currently only compatible with WoD.
+Go back in history for Classic-WotLK compatibility.

 This replaces the old-method of injecting accounts directly into MySQL databases.
 Tested for use on TrinityCore, and probably easily adaptable for other server emulators.

 This site uses Jeutie's registration site as a base, and is stripped-down to include no images (meaning it's very basic looking, but light as well).